bmc-eng/LLMFinancialAnalyst/readme.md

 # LLM Financial Analyst

 Dissertation project for Computer Science MSc.
-This project will investigate the use of LLMs for financial analysis of equities on the SPX, Dow Jones and FTSE 100 companies.
+This project will investigate the use of LLMs for financial analysis of equities on the Dow Jones and FTSE 100 companies.

+1. Inference via Open Source and Frontier Models (via AWS Bedrock) for financial statement analysis
+2. Construction of an events backtester built on top of Bloomberg Signal Lab libraries
+3. Comparison of models to the base
+4. Creation of an agentic model that takes into account news and industry reports (also fine tune an open source model for financial statement analysis)

 ## Build Steps
+The deliverables for this project are:

+- A series of Jupyter Notebooks highlighting the research and build steps:
+    - 01A - PIT datasets -> This is used to get all of the point-in-time financial data
+    - 01B - DataPacks -> This is used to get datasets needed to run the strategy backtester
+    - 03A - Multi-GPU -> This generates the strategies from the open source LLMs
+    -
+- Python utilities of helper functions to:
+    - Log outputs of the models
+    - Retrieve models from S3 storage
+    - Request data from Bloomberg for financial statements
+    - Construction of portfolio legs
+- Key model files:
+    - event_study.py -> This is the Event Backtester to test the financial outcome of a strategy
+    - modelinference.py -> This is a multi-gpu inference model for generating a strategy

 ### Get Data
 V1 is complete, gets the data and pivots into a format that can be converted into a prompt easily.
 To do need a better V2 version that is truely point in time: